 Appalachian Trail – August 9, 2013

-I reached the road and dropped my pack to take out my wind jacket, and straighten up a bit.
-I also took out my cash, cards and ID, and put them in my pocket.
-I kept them in a ziplock bag to stay dry, and always took it out of my backpack before hitch hiking, just in case my pack and I got separated.
-I had heard numerous horror stories of people climbing out of a car, after putting their backpacks in the back, to have the car take off.
-I strapped my hiking poles to the sides of the backpack, and headed over to the blacktop to try and hitch a ride.
-Parents everywhere probably cringe at that last statement, but I have never had a bad hitch in my years of hitching hiking.
-I will say though, that I have turned down almost as many as I have taken, usually just stating I was waiting on my friends who had not arrived yet.
-This has usually happened due to the abundance of beer cans and liquor bottles rolling around in the floor boards, or just a gut instinct that told me to pass it up and wait.
+I reached the road, dropped my pack to take out my wind jacket, and straightened up.
+I also took out my cash, cards, and ID and put them in my pocket.
+I kept them in a ziplock bag to stay dry and always took them out of my backpack before hitchhiking, just in case my pack and I separated.
+I had heard numerous horror stories of people climbing out of a car after putting their backpacks in the back to have the car take off.
+So I strapped my hiking poles to the sides of the backpack and headed over to the blacktop to try and hitch a ride.
+Parents everywhere probably cringe at that last statement, but I have never had a wrong hitch in my years of hitching hiking.
+I will say that I have turned down almost as many as I have taken, usually just stating I was waiting on my friends who had not arrived yet.
+This has usually happened due to the abundance of beer cans and liquor bottles rolling around on the floorboards or a gut instinct that told me to pass it up and wait.
 I’ve always trusted my instincts, even if I have had to wait for hours.

-There was very little traffic, but I knew Stratton was a very trail friendly town, and it was often easier to get a ride the further I was from a large metropolitan town.
-I was in luck and got a quick hitch with Dave in his Subaru wagon – a really nice guy.
-We chatted easily as we headed the quick five miles into town.
-The topic was still the disappearance of Inchworm, and we talked about this as we zipped along the wet black top.
+There was very little traffic, but I knew Stratton was a very trail-friendly town, and it was often easier to get a ride the further I was from a large metropolitan village.
+I was lucky and got a quick hitch with Dave in his Subaru wagon – a nice guy.
+We chatted easily as we headed the short five miles into town.
+The topic was still the disappearance of Inchworm, and we talked about this as we zipped along the wet blacktop.
 Dave knew people that had assisted in the search for her, and everyone was confounded by how she seemed to have just disappeared.
-He did say though that the northern Maine woods were incredibly dense, and locating someone was next to impossible, depending on where they had vanished.
+He did say th However, hehe northern Maine woods were incredibly dense, and locating someone was next to impossible, depending on where they had vanished.

-I dropped my backpack in the room, and found Tammy a few minutes later in another room.
-She was fine with me hanging out in the room, and told me there were rooms that were available, and she would call me when a room was ready.
+I dropped my backpack in the room and found Tammy a few minutes later in another room.
+She was fine with me hanging out in the room and told me some rooms were available and she would call me when a room was ready.
 I could find the owner later in the day and pay whenever.
 I love small rural towns.
-This type of trust and hospitality, or blind naiveté as my northern friends would tell me, was very similar to my southern home.
+This type of trust and hospitality, or blind naiveté, as my northern friends would tell me, was very similar in my southern home.

-I hung out about thirty minutes in the room of the other hikers, sitting on the edge of a bed, reading a news paper I had found on the porch outside.
-I LOVE local newspapers.
-Tammy poked her head in and announced my room was ready.
-I followed her around the corner, and walked in to find a single bed and two bunk beds.
-I was a hiker.
-She probably assumed the rest of the hoard would arrive later.
-I just spread my gear everywhere (the more beds the better), and headed straight for the shower.
-I scrubbed myself off several times, and then immediately took off in search of food, lugging my very small bag of filthy clothes with me.
-After the first meal of the day, I was excited to find a laundry to wash both my clothes and shoes.
-Finally, I took off for the grocery store to resupply, and then headed back to the room with a few light snacks for the evening.
-It was still fairly nasty outside, and I did not feel like heading back out into the weather again, even for food.
+I spread my gear everywhere (the more beds, the better) and headed straight for the shower.
+I scrubbed myself off several times and immediately took off searching for food, lugging my tiny bag of filthy clothes with me.
+After the day’s first meal, I was excited to find a laundry to wash my clothes and shoes.
+Finally, I took off for the grocery store to resupply and returned to the room with a few light snacks for the evening.
+It was still reasonably nasty outside, and I did not feel like running back into the weather again, even for food.

-I spent the rest of the evening, eating, blogging and packing.
-I wanted to just get up, shower and go have a nice leisurely breakfast, not having to worry about anything but snagging a ride back to the trail the next morning.
-It was good to relax, and do nothing for the rest of the evening.
-I had hear the next section through the Crockers was tough, and needed a little leg rest.
+I spent the rest of the evening eating, blogging, and packing.
+I wanted to get up, shower, and have an excellent leisurely breakfast without worrying about anything but snagging a ride back to the trail the following day.
+It was good to relax and do nothing for the rest of the evening.
+I had heard the next section through the Crockers was challenging and needed a little leg rest.